 Tartufo di Pizzo

 The tartufo di Pizzo is another Calabrian delight.
 A ball of ice cream covered in thick chocolate and sprinkled with cocoa powder.
 When you bite into it, the chocolate oozes out.
-There are many other typical Calabrian, Neapolitan and Sicilian treats out there but I just wanted to share with you a few of my favourite ones.
+There are many other typical Calabrian, Neapolitan and Sicilian delights, but I just wanted to share with you a few of my favourite ones.